LizzieLaShark/WekaS3/ProductObjectives.md

   -Increase percieved power
-      -councils and fossil fuel companies understand that the opposition in Taranaki is quite large and is organised, full of xperienced grassroots activists (rather than what it currently looks like: a few             passionate oldies who cant even put a website together).
+      -councils and fossil fuel companies understand that the opposition in Taranaki is quite large and is organised, full of experienced grassroots activists (rather than what it currently looks like: a few             passionate oldies who cant quite pull a website together).
       -Local councils outside of Taranaki should be able to see from the website that such movements are likely to arise in their areas if they follow the same course as Taranaki council.